 About The Stone

-A: Our quartz materials start at $60+ per sq/ft. installation is included in that price as well.
+A: Our marble materials start at $65 per sq/ft.
+Installation is included in that price as well.

 A: Marble is a gorgeous stone for kitchen countertops, however it is softer than the other stones so the potential to scratch or etch is more likely compared to a quartz or granite.

 A: Marble is a porous, high maintenance surface.
 It is vulnerable to staining agents such as juice, wine, and oil.

 A: Be sure to avoid abrasive or acidic cleaners that could scratch or etch the stone.
 Be cautious with any liquids because a spill can easily stain the surface.